Biden Win Confirmed After Pro-Trump Mob Storms US Capitol

 “Even though I totally disagree with the outcome of the election, and the facts bear me out, nevertheless there will be an orderly transition on January 20th,” Trump said in a statement posted to Twitter by an aide.

+Most of the demonstrators were white.
+And newly elected Rep. Cori Bush, D-Mo., complained, “Had we as Black people did the same things that happened .... the reaction would have been different, we would have been laid out on the ground, there would have been, there would have been shootings, there would have been people in jail.”

+One protester, a white woman, was shot to death by Capitol Police, and there were dozens of arrests.

-The Capitol was under siege Wednesday, as the nation’s elected representatives scrambled to crouch under desks and don gas masks while police futilely tried to barricade the building, one of the most jarring scenes ever to unfold in a seat of American political power.
-A woman was shot and killed inside the Capitol, and Washington’s mayor instituted an evening curfew in an attempt to contain the violence.
+During the incursion on Wednesday, the nation’s elected representatives scrambled to crouch under desks and don gas masks while police futilely tried to barricade the building in one of the most jarring scenes ever to unfold in a seat of American political power.
+Washington’s mayor instituted an evening curfew in an attempt to contain the violence.

 The rioters were egged on by Trump, who has spent weeks falsely attacking the integrity of the electionand had urged his supporters to descend on Washington to protest Congress’ formal approval of Biden’s victory.
 Some Republican lawmakers were in the midst of raising objections to the results on his behalf when the proceedings were abruptly halted by the mob.

 Together, the protests and the GOP election objections amounted to an almost unthinkable challenge to American democracy and exposed the depths of the divisions that have coursed through the country during Trump’s four years in office.
-Though the efforts to block Biden from being sworn in on Jan.
-20 were sure to fail, the support Trump has received for his efforts to overturn the election results have badly strained the nation’s democratic guardrails.
+The support Trump has received for his efforts to overturn the election results have badly strained the nation’s democratic guardrails.

-Congress reconvened in the evening, with lawmakers decrying the protests that defaced the Capitol and vowing to finish confirming the Electoral College vote for Biden’s election, even if it took all night.
+Congress reconvened late Wednesday, with lawmakers decrying the protests that defaced the Capitol and vowing to finish confirming the Electoral College vote for Biden’s election, even if it took all night.

 Pence reopened the Senate and directly addressed the demonstrators: “You did not win.”